Seth Rosin: San Francisco Giants

 The San Francisco Giants selected Rosin in the fourth round of the 2010 MLB Draft, and Rosin signed.
-He spent 2010 through 2012 in the Giants farm system with the Salem-Keizer Volcanoes of the Class A-Short Season Northwest League, the Augusta Greenjackets of the Class A Southern League, and the San Jose Giants of the Class A-Advanced California League.
+He spent 2010 through 2012 in the Giants farm system with the Salem-Keizer Volcanoes of the Low–A Northwest League, the Augusta Greenjackets of the Single–A Southern League, and the San Jose Giants of the High–A California League.

 Philadelphia Phillies

 The Giants traded Rosin, Nate Schierholtz, and Tommy Joseph to the Philadelphia Phillies in exchange for Hunter Pence on July 31, 2012.
-He played in 3 games for the Clearwater Threshers of the Class A-Advanced Florida State League at the end of 2012 and was then promoted to the Reading Phillies of the Class AA Eastern League. in 2013, where he was 9-6 with a 4.33 ERA in 26 games (23 starts).
+He played in 3 games for the Clearwater Threshers of the High–A Florida State League at the end of 2012 and was then promoted to the Reading Phillies of the Double–A Eastern League. in 2013, where he was 9-6 with a 4.33 ERA in 26 games (23 starts).

-New York Mets
+Los Angeles Dodgers

 The New York Mets selected Rosin from the Philadelphia Phillies in the 2013 Rule 5 Draft.

-Los Angeles Dodgers

 He was then traded to the Los Angeles Dodgers that same day.

-Rosin made the Dodgers 25-man opening day roster.
+Rosin made the Dodgers 25-man Opening Day roster in 2014.
 However, he did not play in the opening series in Australia and was claimed off waivers by the Texas Rangers on March 26.
 Rosin was designated for assignment by the Rangers on April 9.

-Second Stint with Phillies
+Philadelphia Phillies (second stint)

-He cleared waivers and was returned to the Phillies, who assigned him to the Lehigh Valley IronPigs of the Class AAA International League.
+He cleared waivers and was returned to the Phillies, who assigned him to the Lehigh Valley IronPigs of the Triple–A International League.
 The Phillies demoted Rosin to Reading in June.

 San Diego Padres

-A free agent after the 2015 season, Rosin signed a minor league contract with the San Diego Padres in February 2016.

-Minnesota Twins

-In February 2017, Rosin signed a minor league contract with the Minnesota Twins.
-He was released on March 25, 2017.
+On January 31, 2016, Rosin signed a minor league contract with the San Diego Padres.
+He made five appearances for the Triple–A El Paso Chihuahuas, recording an 8.31 ERA with four strikeouts across 8 2/3 innings.
+Rosin elected free agency following the season on November 7.

 St. Paul Saints

+On February 21, 2017, Rosin signed a minor league contract with the Minnesota Twins.
+He was released by the Twins organization on March 25.

-On April 20, Rosin signed with the St. Paul Saints of the American Association of Independent Professional Baseball.
+On April 20, 2017, Rosin signed with the St. Paul Saints of the American Association of Independent Professional Baseball.

-Second Stint with Giants
+San Francisco Giants (second stint)

-On July 5, 2017, Rosin signed a minor league deal with the San Francisco Giants, who assigned him to the Richmond Flying Squirrels of the Eastern League.
-He elected free agency on November 6, 2017.
+On July 5, 2017, Rosin signed a minor league deal with the San Francisco Giants, who assigned him to the Double–A Richmond Flying Squirrels of the Eastern League.
+In 22 games, he recorded a 4.67 ERA with 26 strikeouts in 27.0 innings of work.
+Rosin elected free agency following the season on November 6.